Qubit spin ice

 \section{Abstract}

-Artificial spin ice systems have heralded a new paradigm in which frustrated systems are deliberately manufactured via fine tuning of geometry and topology to design and characterize exotic, emergent phenomena at the constituent level with unprecedented control.
-Here we report the first realization of artificial spin ice in a lattice of coupled superconducting flux qubits.
-Unlike previous, classical realizations of artificial spin ice, our system is disordered by both thermal and quantum fluctuations, while its ground state is still classically described by the ice rule and the desired low-energy correlations of a Coulomb phase balanced at a fragile degeneracy point.
-Exploiting the reconfigurability of our new realization, we demonstrate for the first time Gauss' law for emergent effective monopoles in two dimensions, as well as purely entropic monopole-monopole screening and interaction.
-We explore its quasi-classical kinetics, driven primarily by quantum rather than thermal fluctuations, and reveal the role of monopole excitations as catalysts for rapid mixing.
-These experiments lay the groundwork for potential future study of reconfigurable, artificial quantum spin liquids.
+Artificial spin ices are frustrated spin systems that can be engineered, wherein fine tuning of geometry and topology has allowed the design and characterization of exotic emergent phenomena at the constituent level.
+Here we report a realization of spin ice in a lattice of superconducting qubits.
+Unlike conventional artificial spin ice, our system is disordered by both quantum and thermal fluctuations.
+The ground state is classically described by the ice rule, and we achieve control over a fragile degeneracy point leading to a Coulomb phase.
+The ability to pin individual spins allows us to demonstrate Gauss's law for emergent effective monopoles in two dimensions.
+The demonstrated qubit control lays the groundwork for potential future study of topologically protected artificial quantum spin liquids.

-Artificial spin ices are systems of interacting, frustrated binary variables whose collective behavior emerges from local constraints based on the two-in-two-out ``ice rule'' structure seen in water ice (Fig.~\ref{fig:1}-A).
-They were initially introduced~\cite{Wang2006,tanaka2006magnetic} as analogues of the frustrated rare earth pyrochlores~\cite{Ramirez1999,Bramwell2001}, whose geometry of corner-sharing tetrahedra provides a natural and beautiful example of the ice rule.
-Artificial spin ices can be designed in a variety of geometries to generate, via frustration and disorder, exotic emergent phenomena not found in natural systems~\cite{nisoli2017deliberate}.